 More examples of my designs:

-Tescohealthandwellbeing.com isn't the only website I work on.
-I also maintain:
+Tescohealthandwellbeing.com wasn't the only website I worked on.
+I also maintained:

 One particularly challenging project was the reskin of the entire Unislim Online site I completed while doing my internship.

 For this reskin I designed in the browser as I worked based off specs provided by Bauer Media.
 I created all icons in Adobe Illustrator.